saintbarber/saintbarber.github.io/_posts/2021-03-25-site-workflow.md

 ## Workflow
 ### Demo
 Here is a small demo showing how i integrated obsidian with editing posts on my site.
-(Sorry about the half-grey video, dont know how to fix it)

 <div class="embed-container">
   <iframe